SilverbackOssi/SilverbackOssi/README.md

-# Hi Love, I'm Ossi!
-Let’s create something amazing!
+# Hi there, I'm Ossi!
+Let’s create something amazing together!

  **Fintech, Open Banking, Data Science and Finance Enthusiast**

 Welcome to my GitHub profile!
 I'm a passionate developer eager to learn and contribute to the open-source community.

-I am mercenary in hunting brilliant ideas, taking them from start to finish.

 ### About Me